 Linux LVM is a logical volume manager for the Linux OS that manages disk drives and other data storage devices.
 Using it, It is possible to create single logical volumes on several physical disks, add and replace them in a running system, resize logical volumes, create various RAID configuration, and so on.
-You may read more about Linux LVM on this Wikipedia article: Logical Volume Manager (Linux) .
+You may read more about Linux LVM in our article: What is Logical Volume Manager (LVM) .

-R‑Studio automatically detects disks from LVMs and creates their virtual volumes automatically.
-At the same time, R‑Studio gives access to the components of the virtual LVM volumes (hard drives and images ).
+R‑Studio for Linux automatically detects disks from LVMs and creates their virtual volumes automatically.
+At the same time, R‑Studio for Linux gives access to the components of the virtual LVM volumes (hard drives and images ).

 If recognized components of an LVM volume, including disk images, are added to R‑Studio for Linux later, it automatically adds them to their respective LVM volume.

 When an automatically created LVM volume is selected, R‑Studio for Linux highlights its components.
 It also highlights the LVM volume that Linux may itself create from the same components.